 The Private Wealth & Private Client Review: Belgium

 That being said, some of Belgium's advantageous tax features still stand today.
-For example, Belgian tax law still allows tax-free realisation of capital gains within the frame of a normal management of one's private wealth, and certain income tax exemptions exist for yield realised via investment insurance products.
-Furthermore, Belgium has no general wealth tax and inheritance and gift taxes can easily be mitigated through proper planning.
+For example, Belgian tax law still allows tax-free realisation of capital gains within the framework of the normal management of one's private wealth, and certain income tax exemptions exist for yield realised via investment insurance products.
+Furthermore, Belgium has no general wealth tax, and inheritance and gift taxes can be mitigated through proper planning.

-In combination with the country's central location, its EU membership and very extensive double taxation convention network, the Belgian tax system can still make Belgium an attractive location for high net worth individuals.
-An important feature remains that their tax treatment is no different than every taxpayer's treatment.
+In combination with the country's central location, its EU membership and very extensive double taxation convention network, the Belgian tax system can still make Belgium an attractive location for high-net-worth individuals.
+An important feature remains that their tax treatment is no different from every taxpayer's treatment.

 More than ever, proper pre-migration planning is a key prerequisite for a successful migration.
 Such planning includes, among other things, reviewing the possibility to secure a tax-free step-up in basis (for shares in non-Belgian companies) and the potential effect of certain peculiarities of the Belgian tax and legal environment.
 These include, for example, the impact of the Belgian 'Cayman tax' and the annual tax on securities accounts and stock exchange tax.
 Likewise, it should be assessed whether double taxation conventions are available to mitigate double taxation issues (e.g., withholding taxes on interest and dividend income in the source state).
 Likewise, testaments, prenuptial and postnuptial agreements, life insurance contracts, etc., should be reviewed.